darwaishx/deep-learning-with-deeplens-reinvent-2018/1-DeepLens-Project/README.md

 # Create and deploy DeepLens object detection project

 In this lab your will create and deploy object detection project on DeepLens.

+## Step 0 - Login to AWS DeepLens Device & AWS Account

+In this workshop, you have an AWS DeepLens device in front of you connected to a monitor, keyboard, and mouse.
+AWS DeepLens runs an Ubuntu OS.
+Login to the device with the password Aws2017!.

+We have already pre-registered your devices to workshop accounts.
+You can find the information for your account on the card in front of you taped to your monitor.

+Open a Firefox browser on the left panel.
+Once Firefox is open, type console.aws.amazon.com into the url bar.
+(Note: If the login page says "Root user sign in" and there's already an email showing, select Sign in to a different account and then type in your AWS Account number on your card.)

+Once your login page shows three fields, please enter the following:

+Account ID or alias: the AWS Account number on your card IAM user name: the User name on your card
+Password: Aws2017!
+Next, make sure you're in N. Virginia region, and navigate to the DeepLens Dashboard.

 ## Create DeepLens Project